BakkesModWiki/BakkesModWiki.github.io/content/code_snippets/displaying_images.md

 ImGuiEnd();
 {{< / highlight >}}

-Since the image takes a few second to load from when the window is opened, it is best to always leave the window open and use an if statement to display your image.
+Since the image takes a few second to load from when the window is opened, an optional optimization is to always leave the window open and use an if statement to display your image.

 {{< highlight cpp "linenos=table" >}}
 if (shouldRenderImGui) {